-We know that one of the challenges for everyone is distinguishing coronavirus from other common illnesses, particularly amongst children.
-A reminder that the symptoms of Covid-19 which mean that the household must self-isolate and the parent advised to arrange a test are:
+We know that one of the challenges for everyone is distinguishing coronavirus from other common illnesses, particularly among children.
+A reminder that the symptoms of Covid-19 which mean that the household must self-isolate and the parent is advised to arrange a test are:

 The new advice available on the Every Mind Matters website has been developed in partnership with leading children and young people’s mental health charities, including Young Minds, The Mix, Place2Be and The Anna Freud Centre.
 It is designed to help parents and carers spot the signs that children may be struggling with their mental health and support them, and also provides advice that can help maintain good mental wellbeing.
 The site also provides tools to help young people build resilience and equips them to look after their mental wellbeing.